ENIGMA SFA

 Improving metagenomics workflows in KBase

 The Ecosystems and Networks Integrated with Genes and Molecular Assemblies (ENIGMA) Science Focus Area (SFA), managed by Dr. Paul D. Adams and led by Dr. Adam P. Arkin at Lawrence Berkeley National Laboratory (LBNL), aims to advance knowledge of microbial biology and better understand effects of the microbial community on the organisms and abiotic factors around them across multiple scales.
-ENIGMA studies everything from single molecules to ecosystems at large to unlock how they are interconnected.
+ENIGMA studies microbial communities, from the single molecule to the ecosystem scale, to unlock how microbial communities impact ecosystems and how environmental conditions impact their ecosystem function.

 Collaborative Development Projects